 “In my experience with EEG Biofeedback [Neurofeedback] and ADD, many people are able to improve their reading skills and decrease their need for medication.
 Also, EEG Biofeedback has helped to decrease impulsivity and aggressiveness.
 It is a powerful tool, in part because the patient becomes part of the treatment process by taking more control over his own physiological processes.”– Daniel Amen, M.D.
 CEO and Medical Director, Amen Clinics, Inc. Author of “Change Your Brain, Change Your Life.”

-Another study published in the Journal Of Clinical EEG Neuroscience concluded that:Neurofeedback treatment for ADHD can be considered “Efficacious and Specific” with a large ES for inattention and impulsivity and a medium ES for hyperactivity.
+Similarly, a study published in the Journal Of Clinical EEG Neuroscience concluded about neurofeedback training:Neurofeedback treatment for ADHD can be considered “Efficacious and Specific” with a large ES for inattention and impulsivity and a medium ES for hyperactivity.